 Parent Participation Preschool is provided by our Joint Base Pearl Harbor-Hickam, U.S. Army Schofield Barracks/Wheeler Army Airfield and Marine Corps Base Hawaii branches.
 It is a program designed for parents to help their child(ren) transition from home to school while working side-by-side with them.
 Our dedicated teachers and teachers’ aides provide a stimulating, safe and nurturing environment which helps to give children a positive beginning to their education.
 Children must turn three by the end of December to be considered for the current school year.
 We are now enrolling for our Summer Session.
 Please speak with your child's teacher for more information.

 Children’s Waiting Room – The Children’s Waiting Rooms are located at the Tripler Army Medical Center, Schofield Barracks Army Clinic.
 The staff at these locations provide a safe, healthy and nurturing environment for children to wait while their parent or sibling has a doctor’s appointment.
 It is open to all branches of the military.

 Playmorning is a popular program that provides an environment for parents to bring their children to a nearby community center for a time of craft, free play, storytelling and singing.
 Playmorning promotes social skills, creativity, literacy and fine & large motor skills for children 0-5 years old.
-This program is provided through our Joint Base Pearl Harbor-Hickam and Marine Corps Base Hawaii branches.
+This program is provided through our Armed Services YMCA Hawai`i, Kaneohe Branch on Marine Corps Base Hawaii.